 Gordon was equally mercurial in his personal dealings.
 Students taking religious training from him noted he liberally beat them with a birch switch.
-One of his former pupils recalled that following close of school on one wintery day, Gordon slipped and fell on the icy steps as he went outside, his hat and wig flying wildly in the air.
+One of his former pupils recalled that following close of school on one wintery day, Gordon slipped and fell on the icy steps as he went outside.
+His hat and wig went flying wildly in the air.

 “We shouted in high glee, and gave three cheers.”

-In another incident related in Francis Samuel Drake’s The Town of Roxbury, Gordon visited the wealthiest man in his Parrish, Benjamin Pemberton.
-Pemberton was frequently unhappy with Gordon’s demeanor, and on this day the minister arrived at Pemberton’s home and hitched his horse to a newly painted fence.
+In another incident related in Francis Samuel Drake’s The Town of Roxbury, Gordon visited the wealthiest man in his parish, Benjamin Pemberton.
+Pemberton often found Gordon’s demeanor unpleasant, and on this day the minister arrived at Pemberton’s home and hitched his horse to a newly painted fence.

 Pemberton asked him to move it, and Gordon refused.
-Pemberton directed his servant to move the horse, and Gordon again forbade it.
+He then directed his servant to move the horse, and Gordon again forbade it.
 Eventually, Gordon rode off in anger.

 The bad blood persisted between the two men to the end.
 On his death bed, Pemberton refused a visit from Gordon and altered his will so that instead of leaving his estate to the church, he directed it to the service of the poor in Boston.

 Finally, in 1786, Gordon departed for England.
-He had spent several years reviewing the papers of George Washington, Henry Knox and Nathaneal Greene, even seeking and receiving dispensation from Congress to review Washington’s private papers.
+He had spent several years reviewing the papers of George Washington, Henry Knox and Nathaneal Greene.
+He even sought, and received, dispensation from Congress to review Washington’s private papers.

-He intended, he said, to write an account of the Revolution to further educate British citizens about the war.
-The mercurial Gordon would seem the perfect candidate to write a no-holds-barred account of the war, tinged with his blunt observations it should have been wonderful reading.
+Gordon said he intended to write an account of the Revolution to further educate British citizens about the war.
+The mercurial Gordon would seem the perfect candidate to write a no-holds-barred account of the rebellion, tinged with his blunt observations.
+It should have been a page turner.

-The reasons were revealed in the book Principles and acts of the Revolution in America: or, An attempt to collect and preserve some of the speeches, orations, & proceedings, with sketches and remarks on men and things, and other fugitive or neglected pieces, belonging to the men of the revolutionary period in the United States written by researcher Hezekiah Niles.
+The reasons were revealed in the book Principles and acts of the Revolution in America written by researcher Hezekiah Niles.
 In it, he tells the story of his investigation into Gordon’s book.

 “In 1790 . . .
 I was introduced to a relative of Doctor Gordon, of whom I inquired how the doctor had succeeded in his history.
 He smiled and said, ‘It was not Doctor Gordon’s history.’”

-Niles reports that Gordon’s English publisher told him his book was too pro-America to sell to British audiences, and it contained numerous libels against British officers.
-Even if Gordon’s stories of misdeeds by British soldiers were true, his published didn’t think he could defend the inevitable libel claims in British courts; he simply could not afford to publish it.
-Disillusioned, Gordon asked what he should do, and the publisher helped him find a writer to “fix” the manuscript.
+Niles reports that Gordon’s English publisher told him his book was too pro-America to sell to British audiences.
+The publisher also said it contained numerous libels against British officers.
+Even if Gordon’s stories of misdeeds by British soldiers were true, his published didn’t think he could defend the inevitable libel claims.
+He therefore could not afford to publish it.
+Disillusioned, Gordon asked what he should do.
+The publisher then helped him find a writer to “fix” the manuscript.

-What emerged was a dry recounting of the history of the war, much of it drawn from public documents salted liberally with quotations from letters that show some interesting details of the day-by-day events of the war, but lacking any of Gordon’s bomb-throwing style.
-The book struggled to sell, and ultimately Gordon died a poor preacher in Ipswich, England in 1807.
+A dry recounting of the history of the war emerged.
+Gordon drew much of it from public documents.
+He did salt it liberally with quotations from letters that show some interesting details of the day-by-day events of the war.
+But the book lacked any of Gordon’s bomb-throwing style.
+The book sold poorly, and ultimately Gordon died a poor preacher in Ipswich, England, in 1807.